-All staff, supply teachers, volunteers and associates must comply fully with this policy at all times to promote the welfare of all children, young people and adults at risk who encounter the College in any capacity.
+All employees, supply teachers, volunteers and associates must comply fully with this policy at all times to promote the welfare of all children, young people and adults at risk who encounter the College in any capacity.

-This policy links closely with the working practices of the CSCP & CSAB.
+This policy links closely with the working practices of the CSCP (Calderdale Safeguarding Children Partnership) & CSAB (Calderdale Safeguarding Adults Board).

-This policy applies equally to learners who are aged under 16 years.
-In these circumstances, individual risk assessments may apply to safeguard a learner who is studying at the College prior to their 16th birthday, taking into consideration their particular set of circumstances.
+This policy applies equally to students who are aged under 16 years.
+In these circumstances, individual risk assessments may apply to safeguard a student who is studying at the College prior to their 16th birthday, taking into consideration their particular set of circumstances.